Leanne Benjamin: Repertory

 Odette/Odile in Swan Lake, Giselle, the Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty, Nikiya, Kitri, Swanilda, The Firebird, Cinderella, Lise, Titania, Manon, Anastasia, Juliet (Ashton and MacMillan), Mitzi Caspar and Mary Vetsera in Mayerling, Irina, The Girl in The Invitation, The Judas Tree, Song of the Earth, Gloria, Requiem, Rhapsody, Elite Syncopations, Les Biches, Symphony in C, Apollo, Danses Concertantes, Etudes, Brünnhilde in Béjart's Ring, Carmen, Forsythe's Herman Schmerman and Ashton's The Leaves Are Fading, Swanilda in Coppélia.

 She has created roles in Bintley's Metamorphosis, The Snow Queen and Earth as part of Homage to The Queen, Bruce's Symphony in Three Movements and in Mr. Worldly Wise, Two-Part Invention, When We Stop Talking, Masquerade and most recently Wayne McGregor's Qualia, "Infra", and "Limen", Robert Garland's Spring Rites, Alastair Marriott's Tanglewood, Liam Scarlett's Despite and Wheeldon's DGV.

 Post-ballet career

 In honour of her career with The Royal Ballet, the Leanne Benjamin Awards were launched at a public masterclass at The Royal Ballet School on 12 June 2014.
 The awards were created and will be administered by The Tait Memorial Trust, of which Leanne Benjamin is a Patron.
 The awards are scholarships for young Australian and New Zealand ballet dancers studying in the UK.

-In January 2014, Leanne Benjamin was awarded the Critics’ Circle de Valois award for outstanding achievement.
+In January 2014, Leanne Benjamin was awarded the Critics' Circle de Valois award for outstanding achievement.

 Benjamin now works as a coach for both the Royal Ballet and other companies.
 She had also studied design and work as an interior designer.

+In 2021, Benjamin published her autobiography, Built for Ballet.

+In 2024, she succeeded Li Cunxin as artistic director of the Queensland Ballet.
+She stepped down on 2 August 2024.